 Of course, some of the evidence between the two types of cases will in fact be the same, and a guilty plea or verdict is extremely helpful to a personal injury case.
 However, simply being charged with reckless driving doesn’t immediately establish the defendant's liability in your personal injury case.
 A lawyer still needs to investigate the crash and prove the at-fault party was responsible for your injury.
 That process includes gathering and presenting evidence for all of your costs stemming from the accident, like:

 - Loss of wages, which includes hourly pay as well other costs like being skipped over for a promotion while recovering and any impact to your future earning potential

 - Pain and suffering if the accident caused a severe impact on your daily life such as mental anguish or permanent disfigurement

 - Your current and future medical bills, which may include therapies, rehabilitation, or surgeries down the line

-Get in Touch With a Personal Injury Attorney as Soon as Possible
+Get in Touch With a Lawyer for Reckless Driving as Soon as Possible

-After seeking medical treatment, your next step after a car crash should be to contact a personal injury attorney with a strong knowledge of Virginia traffic laws and reckless driving cases.
+After seeking medical treatment, your next step after a reckless driving car crash should be to contact our Richmond personal injury attorney with a strong knowledge of Virginia traffic laws and reckless driving cases.
 If you were hurt by a reckless driver, set up a consultation with The Mottley Law Firm to find out how we can help you.